THE PARENTING GUIDE : CHAPTER 2

 The GOOD PUPPY Child Behavioral System is the easiest and healthiest set-up for positive discipline from an early age.
 While simple tools quickly and intuitively introduce the game, the Child Behavioral Journal can be the most important bonding ritual of the day.
-Designed for early learning challenges, GOOD PUPPY Child Behavioral Emotions tools hep children recognize, verbalize and understand emotions, challenges and virtues, to better cope with them.
-Awareness of their own emotions and others’, and how to manage situations, grows children’s confidence and self esteem.
+Designed for early learning challenges, these tools hep children recognize, verbalize and understand emotions, challenges and virtues.
+Awareness of their own emotions and others’, and how to manage new situations, grows children’s confidence and self esteem.

 PARENTING STYLE # 3